-This document describes the steps to add, remove or restore NuGet packages in your application when the build environment does not include Visual Studio (e.g. you are developing a .Net Core application using a text editor and the dotnet CLI, using Visual Studio Online, or configuring package restore in a build rig) .
+This document describes the steps to add, remove or restore NuGet packages in your application when the build environment does not include Visual Studio (e.g. you are developing a .Net Core application using a text editor and either the NuGet or dotnet CLIs, using Visual Studio Online, or configuring package restore in a build rig) .

 See Installing NuGet client tools for approaches to installing the Nuget CLI on Windows, MacOS and Linux.

 To enable automatic authentication when using the dotnet or nuget CLIs you will need to store your Software Potential credentials in a NuGet.Config file (see a sample here).